Bryn Williams: Professional career

 Back in Britain, Williams moved to the Michelin-starred Orrery Restaurant on Marylebone High Street in London, working there for four years under the tutelage of head chef André Garrett.
 Whilst working at the Orrery he competed for the Roux Scholarship, having been encouraged to participate by Garrett who was himself a previous winner of the prestigious award.
 Williams finished second overall that year.

 Odette's

-Following his success on the Great British Menu television series in 2006, Williams was offered the head chef's position at Odette's, a well-regarded neighbourhood restaurant in Primrose Hill, London since 1978.
-The restaurant had recently undergone an expensive refurbishment following its purchase by Vince Power, who was looking for the right name to head-up his latest culinary venture.

-He bought out the owner and became sole chef-proprietor of Odette's on 1 October 2008.
-Reviews under Williams have been very good.
+Bryn initially became head chef off Odette's after his Great British Menu win in 2006, then acquired the restaurant outright in October 2008, a restaurant in Primrose Hill.
+He expanded the restaurant in 2014, adding covers, a private dining area, and a chef’s table, and earned three AA Rosettes by upholding a consistent standard of innovation and quality.